 THREE: Check the filter monthly, change it every 1 to 3 months

 The filter in your HVAC system needs to be swapped for a new filter regularly.
-If it’s left in place, a filter will become so clogged it will choke airflow and cut down on energy efficiency drastically.
-Make a monthly check on the filter; if you hold it up to the light, and it blocks out the light, it’s time to put in a fresh filter.
+If it’s left in place, a filter will become so clogged that it will choke airflow and drastically cut down on energy efficiency.
+Make a monthly check on the filter; if you hold it up to the light and block out the light, it’s time to put in a fresh filter.
 Stick to the regular schedule through the season.

 FOUR: Replace old heating equipment